 About the Tutor

 Dan Puplett is a naturalist, conservationist and environmental educator, and has been involved in a wide range of conservation projects.
 He is a certified wildlife tracker and is one of the first people in Europe to achieve a 100% score in Track and Sign under the rigorous international system for evaluation trackers.
-Dan is the author of the FSC Guide to British Bird Tracks & Signs and teaches naturalist field skills to people of all ages.
+Dan is the author of the Field Studies Council Guide to British Bird Tracks & Signs and teaches naturalist field skills to people of all ages.

 Week 1&2: Introduction to Tracks and Signs